mbayi-ios/cryptoApp/README.md

 # cryptoApp
 using switftUI, MVVM, coreData, API Request
-## Video-24
+## Video-25
-- App Icon, Launch Screen, and Launch Animation
+- Adding final optimizations on the code